Patients treated using mobile health clinics

-Ukraine has been our biggest emergency response to date, with 90 doctors, nurses, surgeons, and paramedics sent to provide life-saving medical aid.
-We first arrived at the conflict on 1 March and have been providing care on the ground ever since.
+Ukraine has been our biggest emergency response to date, with dozens of UK-Med doctors, nurses, surgeons, and paramedics sent to provide life-saving medical aid.
+At present, our country programme employs 50 humanitarians, mostly national Ukrainian staff, to maintain our life-saving medical work.
+We first arrived at the conflict on 1 March 2022 and have been providing care on the ground ever since.
 As the situation has evolved, so has our work.

 We are delivering a wide range of medical aid across the country, including: